-Because of the temporary nature of the HTF Program, Administrators are required to design their programs with transition goals in mind.
-Such program designs should focus on providing services necessary to assist the household in transitioning from the HTF Program by assisting Participants in increasing their income or locating an alternative source of assistance or otherwise affordable housing that is not limited to a specific period.
-Transition goals must be reviewed at admission and at least annually, and documentation of the transition goal review(s) must be kept in the household's housing file.
+Because of the temporary nature of HTF Program Rental Assistance, Administrators are required to design their programs with transition goals in mind.
+Such program designs should focus on providing services necessary to assist the household in transitioning from HTF Program Rental Assistance by assisting Participants in increasing their income or locating an alternative source of assistance or otherwise affordable housing that is not limited to a specific period.
+Transition goals must be reviewed at admission and at least annually, and documentation of the transition goal review(s) must be kept in the Participant's file.
 An Administrator cannot terminate a Participant solely for not completing or complying with their service or transition plan goals.